gunlock/cfrd/README.md

-# cfrd — CFR Downloader
+# cfrd — CFR Downloader for Aviators

 Builds a single HTML reference document of FAA 14 CFR sections curated for aviators, sourced from the eCFR API.
 The default section set follows the ASA FAR/AIM and can be customized via `cfr-parts.yaml`.